Jack R. and Marjorie J. Fraenkel Scholarship

 - Student must demonstrate participation in at least one or more non-academic campus activities, such as sports, politics, or some type of community involvement.

 - A personal statement that addresses:

 - Your short- and long-term plans to prepare yourself for a career in teaching

 - The non-academic activities you are involved in at SF State (sports, clubs, student groups, student government, etc), why you are involved in these activities and your role in the activity.

 - The community activities you are involved in outside of SF State, why you are involved in these activities and your role in the activity.

 - Any adversity that you’ve overcome in pursuing your education

 How To Apply

-Log in to Academic Works to submit the following:
+Log in to Academic Works (link is external) to submit the following: